PS4 Error WS-37505-0 [SOLVED]

 The first and foremost thing I recommend you do is to check the PSN servers.
 This is the fix officially recognized by PlayStation Support, and it’s what can tell you whether you need further help.

-However, even if this could help me figure out the error, there are a lot of cases where the servers were up, but the error still persisted.
+However, even if this could help figure out the error, I found a lot of cases where the error still persisted despite the servers running.
 For these cases, read on!

 2. Update The Router’s Firmware